ChrisCarleton/BottomTime-Core/docs/LogEntries.md

 The `gps`, `air`, `decoStops`, `temperature`, `tags` and `weight` nested objects are all considered optional.

+The `air` array can contain from 0 to 20 entries representing the different cylinders used on the dive.
+If joined cylinders are used (i.e. doubles/twins) where a single SPG shows the pressure for both tanks then they should be entered as a single air entry with the `count` property set appropriately.
+(E.g. 2 for doubles.)

 The value of `air.out` cannot exceed that of `air.in`.
 Attempting this will cause a validation error.

-The `air.volume` and `air.volumeUnit` values must be supplied together.
-Both can be omitted but if one is missing and the other is present, it will cause a validation error.

 The `decoStops` array can contain from 0 to 15 depth/duration tuples representing each of the decompression stops.
 The stops should be ordered chronologically (i.e. deepest to shallowest.)